Square Dance History Project

 Document

-Square Dance source list
+Square Dance sources

 Bill Martin was an active promoter of square dancing, inspiring musicians and callers to revive older squares and to establish new series.
 His Bubba Guitar website was a hub of terrific resources,… View item